 Overnight in Hpa An

 Hpa An – Kawgun Cave – YangonDay 15

 After breakfast, you will visit Kawgun Cave, also known as the “Cave of the Ten Thousand Buddhas”.
 When walking through the cave, you will see more than 2,000 votive tablets of Lord Buddha and Mon inscriptions.
 One inscription is so ancient that, to this day, no scholar has been able to interpret it.
 Then, drive back to Yangon.

 Train Ride – Sule Pagoda – Colonial Walking Tour – Shwedagon PagodaDay 16

-After breakfast, drive to train station for the train ride for about 1 hour.
+After breakfast, drive to the train station for the train ride for about 1 hour.
 Enjoy the authentic lifestyle of locals and take in the beautiful scenery.
-Then, enjoy private tour and drive through downtown to explore the city centre and its fabulous mix of architecture and sites.
+Then, enjoy a private tour and drive through downtown to explore the city centre and its fabulous mix of architecture and sites.
 The streets are filled with historical buildings, many of which have a faded colonial charm not seen elsewhere in Asia.